chtourou-youssef/angular-with-tekton/pipeline-tekton/prerequisites/README.md

 5- install the docker registry ui using registry-ui.yaml

-6- install the tekton cli from offical website
+6- install the tekton cli from  : https://github.com/tektoncd/cli

 Note: use can add a file "values.yaml" to insert values and call this file using the flag -f in helm install command